 The largest theme park in the Bay Area hosts this evening holiday party many nights between Thanksgiving and the New Year.
 WinterFest at California’s Great America combines holiday lights, live performances, characters, seasonal snacks, an ice rink, and plenty of regular theme park rides.
 As far as regional theme park celebrations go, this one is top notch and well worth your money.

 Gilroy Gardens – another theme park south of San Jose that caters to younger kids – has holiday lights and a seasonal event all its own every winter.
-The Holiday fun is back on for 2022, and the offerings are pretty robust for a smaller theme park.
+The holiday fun is back in 2024 with a new (as of last year) celebration called North Pole Nights, and the offerings are pretty robust for a smaller theme park.

-Holiday tickets are flexible and good for entry any day of the holiday schedule, with the exception of opening weekend discount tickets.
+Discounted tickets on specific days are available as well as flexible tickets good for entry any day of the holiday schedule.

 8. Snowland at Great Wolf Lodge (Manteca)

-While Great Wolf Lodge is a family entertainment destination a lot of American families already know and love, it’s still quite new to the Bay Area and not on the radar of a lot of local families just yet.
-But the holidays are a great time for a first visit, as Great Wolf Lodge’s Northern California location is jumping in on the holiday fun with a Snowland event this year.
+While Great Wolf Lodge is a family entertainment destination a lot of American families already know and love, it’s still a pretty new arrival to the Bay Area.
+The holidays are a great time for a first visit, as Great Wolf Lodge’s Northern California location in Manteca is jumping in on the holiday fun with a Snowland event again this year.
+Our family went a few years ago for a stay just before Thanksgiving and really had a blast.

-The hotel will be decked out in holiday decor and the event will include visits with Santa (starting November 26), seasonal arts & crafts, a “Frosty Fest” family dance party, and more.
+The hotel is decked out in holiday decor and the event includes visits with Santa (check for availability), seasonal arts & crafts, a “Frosty Fest” family dance party, and more.

 9. Great Dickens Christmas Fair & Victorian Holiday Party (Daly City)